django-cms/django-cms/docs/how_to/toolbar.rst

 given as **keyword arguments**.
 This will help ensure that your custom toolbar items survive upgrades.

-Following our :doc:`/introduction/toolbar`, let's add the poll app to the toolbar::
+Following our example in the :ref:`toolbar tutorial <toolbar_introduction>`, let's add the poll app to the toolbar::

     from django.core.urlresolvers import reverse